ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

 1. Mark your **permissions** as either public or private.
       - **Private** templates can only be seen in **Community Content** by the creator who published them.
-      - **Public templates** can be seen and used by everyone in **Community Content**.
+      - **Public** templates can be seen and used by everyone in **Community Content**.
 2. Click **Review & Publish** and review your settings.
 Don't worry about it being perfect, as this may all be edited after publishing.
 3. Click **Publish**.

-In **Project Content**, the template's name should turn from white to green and the template can be found and downloaded from **Community Content**.
+In **Project Content**, the template's name should turn from white to green.

 ![TemplateTut4](../img/EditorManual/UI/greenUserTemplate.png "Your template has been greenlit!"){: .center}

-You can search for the template in the **Community Content** window.
-Templates are displayed chronologically, so it will most likely be the most recent one.
+You can search for the published template in the **Community Content** window.
+Templates are displayed chronologically, so it will most likely be at the top of the list.

 ![TemplateTut4](../img/EditorManual/UI/TemplateTut6.png "image_tooltip"){: .center}